August520/fgEngine/README.md

-#### Frenetic Game Engine v0.12
+#### Frenetic Game Engine v0.121
 News: [http://ka-decimu.github.io/](http://ka-decimu.github.io/)

 It is open source native C++ game framework for creating small 2D and 3D mobile games.
-It offers code-oriented workflow, but it simple to understand, simple to prototyping, simple to experiments
+It offers code-oriented workflow,
+But it simple to understand, simple to prototyping (especially, if you use the C# Integration) and experiments

-It uses modified versions or parts of:
+Framework uses modified versions or parts of:
 - Lua
 - LodePNG
 - stb libraries